Hen Night Tradition and History

 In Scotland we call it a Hen night, Hen party, or Hen do – terms commonly used across the UK, Ireland and Australia.
 In the US they call it a Bachelorette party, in Canada it’s a ‘Stagette’ – but where did this tradition come from?

-Currently, hen night tradition points to an all women group, and the party is organised and/or hosted by members of the wedding party – typically the chief bridesmaid.
-The party is normally held in an evening, within the last few weeks before the wedding, but Hen Weekends are becoming more popular, especially if guests are travelling from far and wide.
+The party is usually organised and hosted by members of the wedding party – typically the chief bridesmaid and Maid of Honour.
+Traditionally, the party is held in an evening, within the last few weeks before the wedding, but Hen Weekends are becoming more popular, especially if guests are travelling from far and wide.

 The idea behind the Hen Night tradition is to celebrate the ‘last night of freedom’ for the bride.
 Learner style ‘L’ plates, bridal veils, sashes and strippers are associated with Hen Nights – almost to the point of them becoming cliched!